minaoar/library-version-wise-opinion-extration/README.md

 ## Contributing
 We greatly appreciate any contribution to this project.
 Before creating a new issue or pull request, please read the contribution guidelines and policies in [CONTRIBUTING](https://github.com/minaoar/library-version-wise-opinion-extration/blob/main/Contributor_License_Agreement.md) file.

+## How to generate Docker image

+1. First you need to install docker desktop from [here](https://www.docker.com/get-started/) on your machine.
+2. Then run the following command:

+> docker build --no-cache -t myimage .

+3. Run the docker in the docker desktop